phetsims/gas-properties/doc/implementation-notes.md

 ## Common Patterns

-**Coordinate transforms**: The model coordinate frame is in picometers (pm), with +x right, +y up.
+**Coordinate Transforms**: The model coordinate frame is in picometers (pm), with +x right, +y up.
 The standard (scenery) view coordinate frame has +x right, +y down.
 The transform is therefore a scaling transform that inverts the y axis.
 See [BaseModel](https://github.com/phetsims/gas-properties/blob/master/js/common/model/BaseModel.js) for specifics.

-**Time transforms**: Real time (seconds) is scaled to sim time (picoseconds) by [TimeTransform](https://github.com/phetsims/gas-properties/blob/master/js/common/model/TimeTransform.js).
+**Time Transforms**: Real time (seconds) is scaled to sim time (picoseconds) by [TimeTransform](https://github.com/phetsims/gas-properties/blob/master/js/common/model/TimeTransform.js).
 Transforms are provided for "normal" and "slow" sim times.
 The `dt` for all top-level ScreenView and Model classes is in seconds, because that's what is provided by `Sim.js` when it steps the simulation.
 The `dt` values for all other methods are in picoseconds.
 (The units for `dt` are clearly documented throughout the code.)

-**Memory management**: With the exception of [Particle](https://github.com/phetsims/gas-properties/blob/master/js/common/model/Particle.js) instances, all object instances (model and view) persist for the lifetime of the sim.
+**Memory Management**: With the exception of [Particle](https://github.com/phetsims/gas-properties/blob/master/js/common/model/Particle.js) instances, all object instances (model and view) persist for the lifetime of the sim.
 There is no need to call `unlink`, `removeListener`, `dispose`, etc.

-**Query parameters**: Query parameters are used to enable sim-specific features, mainly for debugging and testing.
+**Query Parameters**: Query parameters are used to enable sim-specific features, mainly for debugging and testing.
 Sim-specific query parameters are documented in [GasPropertiesQueryParameters](https://github.com/phetsims/gas-properties/blob/master/js/common/GasPropertiesQueryParameters.js).

+**Color Profiles**: This sim has 2 color profiles: "default" and "projector", defined in [GasPropertiesColorProfile](https://github.com/phetsims/gas-properties/blob/master/js/common/GasPropertiesColorProfile.js).
+The "projector" profile is used when the sim is switched into projector mode via `PhET menu > Options > Projector Mode`.

 **Assertions**: The implementation makes heavy use of `assert` to verify pre/post assumptions and perform type checking.
 As an experiment, this sim performs type-checking almost all function arguments via `assert`.
 In retrospect, this feels like overkill, but it did catch quite a few problems during refactoring, and was a net gain.
 If you are making modifications to this sim, do so with assertions enabled via the `ea` query parameter.